Skip to content

 The HTML Report analyzes your markup for proper structure, semantic element usage, and adherence to best practices.
 Writing good HTML is the foundation of accessible, maintainable, and SEO-friendly websites.
 The goal of this report is to help you level up as a developer by identifying areas for improvement.
 Use the feedback to practice refining and improving your code—this iterative process is how real growth happens.

-When you submit a solution, we use html-validate to run an automated check on your HTML code.
-The report identifies common issues such as incorrect element nesting, missing semantic elements, and improper heading structure.
+When you submit a solution, we use html-validate to run an automated check on your HTML.
+The report flags common issues such as incorrect element nesting, missing semantic elements, and improper heading structure.

 The report flags when <div> elements are used where semantic elements would be more appropriate.